-Internal controls are the processes instituted by management of a company to direct, monitor, and measure the accomplishment of its objectives.
-This includes the prevention and detection of fraud and error.
+Internal controls are the procedures or policies put in place by management to safeguard assets, increase efficiency, promote accountability, and prevent fraudulent behavior.
 An audit seeks not certainty, but reasonable assurance that the financial statement information is not materially misstated.

-The auditor's report is a structured statement issued by an independent examiner, usually a professional accountant, who is contracted by the company to report the audit's findings to the company's board of directors.
+The auditor's report is a structured statement issued by an independent examiner, a professional accountant, who is contracted by the company to report the audit's findings to the company's board of directors and its shareholders.
 An audit report provides some assurance to present and potential investors and creditors that the company's financial statements are trustworthy.
 Therefore, it is a useful means to reduce the risk of their financial decisions.

 An example of an unqualified auditor's report for BDCC is shown below, along with a brief description of each component.
 Put in simple terms, an unqualified auditor's report indicates that the financial statements are truthful and a qualified auditor's report is one that indicates the financial statements are not or may not be truthful.
+4